Luthey-Schulten-Lab/btree_chromo_gpu/README.md

  - `repeat_replicates:min_rep,max_rep,label_padding` - *begin a region of directives that will be repeated for replicates ranging inclusively from (min_rep) to (max_rep), all I/O directives within the region will be modified to include a replicate label of the form '_rep0000X', where (label_padding) specifies the number of zeros*
  - `end_repeat_replicates` - *must follow a 'repeat_replicates' and terminates the region of directives that will be repeated with replicate identifiers*

-## Considerations when using with KOKKOS package
+## Considerations when using btree_chromo with KOKKOS

 *As of 8/16/24, using btree_chromo with LAMMPS with Kokkos enabled works.
-However, there are some important considerations one must take into account, which are detailed below.*
+However, there are some important considerations one must take into account, which are listed below.*

-### Using btree_chromo with KOKKOS

 1) **Using the newest feature release of LAMMPS**: You need to use the newest feature release of LAMMPS, which right now is from 27 Jun 2024.
 It added Kokkos versions of bond_style hybrid and pair_style soft which are both required for our simulations.
 You can download it at https://www.lammps.org/download.html.
 2) **Adding files from LAMMPS_src_additions**: There are no official Kokkos versions of fix brownian or fix addforce in LAMMPS, so we wrote them ourselves.
 The files and directions for adding those files are in /LAMMPS_src_additions and /LAMMPS_src_additions/installation.txt, respectively.